-Permit fees in Rule 210 have not been increased in more than 32 years, with the exception of the annual Consumer Price Index (CPI) adjustment which has failed to keep up with increased operating costs.
+Permit fees in Rule 210 have not been increased in more than 33 years, with the exception of the annual Consumer Price Index (CPI) adjustment which has failed to keep up with increased operating costs.
 During this time, the District has deferred fee increases by adhering to fiscally conservative principles.
 Specifically, in Fiscal Year 2018-19, the District implemented an agency reorganization which reduced staffing levels, streamlined the leadership structure, and enhanced efficiency efforts.
 With the Fiscal Year 2018-19 reorganization, the District was able to stave off raising fees on regulated industry beyond the annual CPI.
 However, the District now faces new challenges related to its fiscal stability with revenues projected to decrease due to changes in the oil and gas sector, rising costs, and a growing workload.
-The five-year forecast of these fiscal projections is shown below in Figure 1.1.

 In 2022, the District hired Matrix Consulting Group to conduct a Cost Recovery and Fee Analysis Study (Fee Study) to review the existing fee schedules in Rule 210 and analyze the cost-of-service relationships between the District and the regulated community.
-The Fee Study focused on the fees for the stationary source permitting and compliance programs, air quality planning, air toxics program, and source tests.
+The Fee Study focused on the fees for the stationary source permitting and compliance programs, air quality planning, air toxics, and source tests.
 The results of the Fee Study showed that the District is only recovering 47% of its costs to implement these mandated programs.
-This is due, in part, to the historical reliance on large sources, such as oil and gas facilities, to shoulder the bulk of the fees.
 The Fee Study also showed that there are several areas where the current fee schedules do not provide a mechanism for the District to recover costs for associated work.

 In October 2023, the District presented the results of the Fee Study to its Board of Directors as part of a suite of recommendations designed to provide the District with a long-term mechanism to stay fiscally sound.
 One of the recommendations was to revise the District's fee rule, Rule 210, to ensure better cost-recovery from the District's stationary source program and align permit fees with individual program costs.
-The Rule 210 amendments can be summarized into four main points:
+The Rule 210 amendments can be summarized by these main points:

-- 1) Revise the rates for existing fees to achieve an 85% cost-recovery rate, - 2) Add new fees for specific services and categories of equipment that were not previously addressed by the 1991 version of the fee rule, - 3) Remove outdated fees that are no longer applicable, and - 4) Clarify the administrative procedures in the rule.
+- 1) Revising the rates for existing fees to achieve an 85% cost-recovery rate, as described in the Board-adopted Cost Recovery Policy, 1 - 2) Adding new fees for specific services and categories of equipment that were not previously addressed by the 1991 version of the fee rule, - 3) Modifying the administrative procedures in the rule, and - 4) Removing outdated fees and reorganizing the rule text.